rom-rb/rom-http/README.md

 ## Installation

-Add this line to your applicaiton's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'rom-http'